serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 - add the provider to the Terraform code in a feature branch
 - open a PR for the feature branch

-Since the provider will be pulled in during an `init` and run some code during the `plan`, you have arbitrary code execution.
+Since the provider will be pulled in during the `init` and run some code during the `plan`, you have arbitrary code execution.

 ## Using the `external` Provider